Chapter 15. Installing an IdM client with Kickstart

 A Kickstart enrollment automatically adds a new system to the Identity Management (IdM) domain at the time Red Hat Enterprise Linux is installed.

-This procedure describes how to use a Kickstart file to install an Identity Management (IdM) client.
+Follow this procedure to use a Kickstart file to install an Identity Management (IdM) client.

 Do not start the